fatalinha/assignment/1-data-cleaning/README.md

 The clean corpus can be found here: https://u.pcloud.link/publink/show?code=XZ8c0DVZNoP1OUl0IvkJPVdDcBodwhNRbGHX

 ## Further issues: Misalignments
+Now that problematic and low-value segments are removed, the next step is to recognise segments that are not translations of each other (misaligned segments).
+There are different possible approaches to this problem:
 - Check for number and punctuation mismatches
 - Sentence embedding cosine similarity source-target e.g. using LASER embeddings
 - Translate source sentence with MT and compare to similarity to target (surface metrics or embeddings)